 Using Political Economy Analysis to Improve the Enabling Environment for Agricultural Market Systems

 This blog was authored by consultant Marc Cassidy through the Feed the Future Enabling Environment for Food Security (EEFS) project.
 To read earlier installments in EEFS’ market systems blog series, see the first and second posts.
+For more information on thinking and working politically through the use of applied political economy analysis, see the How Thinking and Working Politically Through Applied Political Economy Analysis is Critical to Market Systems technical brief.

 The 2019 Market Systems Symposium held in April in Cape Town, South Africa provided the “inspiration, capacity building, and connections” for practitioners to improve market systems development practice.
 Adding a key perspective to the discussion, the Feed the Future Enabling Environment for Food Security project shared how thinking and working politically (TWP) through the use of applied political economy analysis (PEA) can help market systems development practitioners analyze and unlock political barriers that stymie economic opportunities for the poor, who often operate in the informal sector.